Skip to content

 DevOps

 Software consists not only of source code but is also embedded in automation for testing and deployment.
-It is therefore necessary to check whether a publicly accessible Continuous Integration and Deployment (CI/CD) is available.
-In addition, whether source code, artifacts, releases, containers, etc. are available in common repositories.
+We therefore check whether a publicly accessible Continuous Integration and Deployment (CI/CD) is available, including for our preferred SaaS solutions as part of the exit strategy.